matanshukry/flutter_google_places_sdk/flutter_google_places_sdk/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_google_places_sdk.svg)](https://pub.dartlang.org/packages/flutter_google_places_sdk)

-A Flutter plugin for google places sdk that uses the native libraries on each platform
+A Flutter plugin for google places sdk that uses the native libraries on each platform.
+Check out [Rational](##RATIONAL) below to understand why you should use this plugin.

 Note: Currently only support Android

 ## Usage

 To use this plugin, add `flutter_google_places_sdk` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).

+## Rational

+By now you probably found some other plugins, and wondering why this one was even created.
+Well, there's a good reason for that.

+All other plugins will use http web requests rather than the native sdk.

+Google allows you to limit the usage of your api key to your android application.
+However, that only works when you're using the native SDK.

+So when using the http web requests method, you can't actually limit it, and if someone can get your API key (usually not a problem if it's in a mobile client), it can be used anywhere outside of it.

 ## Example